Diego Díaz (footballer, born 2005): Career

 Díaz made his senior debut with the reserves on 31 August 2024, starting in a 2–0 Segunda Federación home win over UD Llanera.
 He scored his first senior goal on 17 November, netting the B's fourth in a 5–0 away routing of UM Escobedo.

 Díaz made his first team debut on 15 December 2024, coming on as a late substitute for Maguette Gueye in a 1–0 Segunda División home loss to SD Huesca.
+In March 2026, he agreed to renew his contract with the club until 2029.

+Díaz made his La Liga debut on 16 August 2026, replacing Sergio Canales in a 2–2 home draw against Villarreal CF. On 1 September, he was loaned to FC Andorra in the second division until the end of the season.